felipedaniel1910/FinancialOrganizer/README.md

-# Financial Organization Web Page
+# Financial Organizer Web Page

-Welcome to the Financial Organization Web Page project!
+Welcome to the Financial Organizer Web Page project!
 This repository is dedicated to creating a web page for financial organization using HTML, CSS, and JavaScript.
 Whether you're looking to manage your personal finances or build a tool for financial tracking, this project provides a foundation for creating an interactive and user-friendly web page.

 ## Features